-Daylight Saving Time ends tonight: be sure to set your clocks back by one hour at 2 am Sunday.
+Daylight Saving Time ends this weekend: be sure to set your clocks back by one hour at 2 am Sunday.

 For the most part, it will be effortless to change the time on your smartphones and computers as the time change should be automatic.